jalapic/IntroR/README.md

 You will probably be fine to just go through these by yourself, but if you need help just ask.

+I add to this repository weekly currently (as of October 2014).

 I first go over some basics of R, though I like to sprinkle some more interesting things in the first few tutorials too.
 Then we discuss some simple plotting in base-r and ggplot2.
 Interspersed with that we discuss basic statistical analyses.